-(b) The provider shall furnish the case manager and the consumer with a copy of the nutrition assessment no later than seven business days after the provider completes the assessment.
+(b) The provider shall provide the case manager, the individual, and the individual's authorized representative (if the individual has authorized a representative) with a copy of the assessment no later than seven business days after the provider completes the assessment.

-(a) The provider shall develop, evaluate, and revise, as necessary, a nutrition intervention plan with the consumer's and case manager's assistance and, when applicable, the treating physician and other relevant service providers.
-In the plan, the provider shall outline the purposely-planned actions for changing nutrition-related behavior, risk factors, environmental conditions, or health status, which, at a minimum, shall include the consumer's:
+(a) The provider shall develop, evaluate, and revise, as necessary, a nutrition intervention plan with the individual's and case manager's assistance and, when applicable, the assistance of the licensed healthcare professional who authorized the consultations.
+In the plan, the provider shall outline the purposely-planned actions for changing nutrition-related behavior, risk factors, environmental conditions, or health status, which, at a minimum, shall include the following information about the individual:

-(v) Expected measurable indicators and outcomes related to the consumer's nutritional goals.
+(v) Expected measurable indicators and outcomes related to the individual's nutritional goals.

 (b) The provider shall use the nutrition intervention plan to prioritize and address the identified nutrition problems.